 Super finishing: Honing (Types and Construction), Lapping, Buffing, Burnishing and polishing process.
-Learning Outcomes: At the end of the unit, the student will be able to:

-- Understand the basic principles of a brasive processes.
+- Understand the basic principles of abrasive processes.
 (L2) - Explain the designation of the grinding wheel and the significance of the various codes.
 (L2) - Explain various types of abrasive processes such as honing and lapping for final finishing operation.
 (L2)